-In collaboration with the Museum of Jewish Heritage, ASAP! will provide the opportunity for teachers and students to learn about and understand different aspects of the Holocaust.
-This includes professional development, a field trip to the museum, a curriculum that aligns with Common Core, and an opportunity for creative expression.
+ASAP! is spearheading Empathy 2020 at Nonnewaug High School in Woodbury, CT.
+In collaboration with the Museum of Jewish Heritage, ASAP! is providing opportunity for teachers and students to learn about and understand different aspects of the Holocaust, which include professional development, a field trip to the museum, and a platform for creative expression.

 After visiting the museum’s exhibition on Auschwitz, “Not So Long Ago And Not So Far Away,” students have the unique opportunity of working with professional artists to observe, reflect on, and respond to their experience, school curricula, and world issues through music, movement, film, and sculpture.